what do you need to know to begin painting?

 Tube watercolors may be kept in a covered palette.
 Before painting, give the colors you intend to use a spritz of water to freshen the paint.

-In this section, we will explore essential techniques of oil and watercolor painting, with a short demo of each.
+Let's explore essential techniques of oils and watercolor with a short demo of each.

 Acrylic and alkyd artists use the same techniques as oil painting.